teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Atari made the original Asteroids game.
 Amusement World made a knockoff called Meteors.
 Atari was not amused, and sued for copyright infringement. [*Atari v.
 Amusement World*, 547 F.Supp.
 222 (D. Md.
 1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

 Copyright never protects "ideas", it can only protect the "creative expression" of an idea.
-In the case of Asteroids vs. Meteors, the judge identified 22 similarities, and decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
+In the case of *Asteroids v.
+Meteors*, the judge identified 22 similarities, and decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
 However, the copyright laws do not prohibit this." [*Atari v.
 Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).

 The 22 similarities involved the graphics, game mechanics and sound.
 According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships." [*Atari v.
 Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).